 American Hairless Terrier dogs are identical to Rat Terriers – save for their lack of hair.
-The story of the American Hairless Terrier – or AHT – begins in 1972, when one hairless puppy was born in a Rat Terrier litter.
+This is, of course, no accident, as the AHT is a direct descendant of the Rat Terrier.

 American Hairless Terrier Temperament and Personality